NeuraLegion/cypress-har-generator/README.md

 > ✴ As of version 6, this flag will be disabled by default.

-You can specify the `filter` option as a path to a JS/TS module that exports a function to filter out unwanted entries from the HAR.
+You can specify the `filter` option as a path to a module that exports a function (it can be sync or async) to filter out unwanted entries from the HAR.
 The function should take an [Entry object](http://www.softwareishard.com/blog/har-12-spec/#entries) as a parameter and return a boolean indicating whether the entry should be included in the final HAR or not.

 Here's an example of how to use the `filter` option: